-1. Basis of preparation of the Scheme financial statements
+1. Basis of preparation of the Health and Social Care Pension Scheme financial statements

-The financial statements of the Scheme have been prepared in accordance with the relevant provisions of the 2018-19 Government Financial Reporting Manual (FReM) issued by the Department of Finance.
-The accounting policies contained in the FREM apply International Financial Reporting Standards as adapted or interpreted for the public sector.
+The financial statements of the HSC Pension Scheme ("the Scheme") have been prepared in accordance with the relevant provisions of the 2019-20 Government Financial Reporting Manual (FReM) issued by the Department of Finance.
+The accounting policies contained in the FReM apply International Financial Reporting Standards as adapted or interpreted for the public sector.
 IAS 19 Employee Benefits and IAS 26 Accounting and Reporting by Retirement Benefit Plans are of particular relevance to these statements.

-In addition to the primary statements prepared under International Financial Reporting Standards, the FReM also requires the Scheme to prepare an additional statement - a Statement of Assembly Supply.
+In addition to the primary statements prepared under International Financial Reporting Standards, as adapted or interpreted for the public sector, the FReM also requires the Scheme to prepare an additional statement - a Statement of Assembly Supply.
 This statement, and its supporting notes, show outturn against Estimate in terms of the net resource requirement and the net cash requirement.